reykboerner/delay-networks/README.md

 ## Running the code

+Currently, this repository contains
+* `dsgc_star_dmsf.jl`,  a script to **calculate the delay master stability function** for the Decentral Smart Grid Control (DSGC) model on a 4-node star network;
-Currently, this repository contains a **slider application** which allows DDE simulations of the Decentral Smart Grid Control model on a 4-node network (see chapter 6 of the [thesis](https://github.com/reykboerner/delay-networks/blob/master/boerner_BA-thesis.pdf) for details).
-For a given delay, the application shows the position on the delay master stability function (left panel) and simulation results of the four nodal frequency deviations, after a random initial perturbation, as a function of time (right panel).
+* `dsgc_star_slider.jl`, a **slider application** which allows DDE simulations of the DSGC model on the star network (see chapter 6 of the [thesis](https://github.com/reykboerner/delay-networks/blob/master/boerner_BA-thesis.pdf) for details).
+For a given delay, the application shows the position on the delay master stability function (see figure below, left panel) and simulation results of the four nodal frequency deviations, after a random initial perturbation, as a function of time (right panel).

 <p align = "center"><img src="https://github.com/reykboerner/delay-networks/blob/master/figures/dsgc_star_slider_snap.png" alt="slider-snap" width="90%"/></p>

 ### Prerequisites
-To play around with the code, you need to have the [Julia](https://julialang.org/) programming language installed (`v1.1.0` or higher, last tested with `v1.5.3`).
-The following Julia packages will be required:
+To play around with the code, you need to have the [Julia](https://julialang.org/) programming language installed (`v1.1.0` or higher, last tested with `v1.8.0`).

-- `NLsolve.jl` (to obtain the synchronous fixed point)
-- `DifferentialEquations.jl` (to perform the DDE simulations)
-- `Plots.jl` (for plotting)
-- `LaTeXStrings.jl` (for plotting)
-- `Interact` (to make the slider)
-- `Mux` (to make the slider)
-- `DelimitedFiles` (to read data from files)
+### Delay master stability function
+Requires the following Julia packages: `Roots`, `NLsolve`, `LinearAlgebra`, `Plots`, `LaTeXStrings`, `DelimitedFiles`.
+* Run the script `dsgc_star_dmsf.jl` located in the `code` folder.
+* The script outputs a plot of the delay master stability function (dMSF) corresponding to Fig. 1c of the [paper](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.023409).
+* For more info, please see the comments in the script.

 ### Slider
+Requires the following Julia packages: `DifferentialEquations`, `NLsolve`, `Plots`, `LaTeXStrings`, `DelimitedFiles`, `Interact`, `Mux`.
 * Run the file `dsgc_star_slider.jl` located in the `code` folder.
 * If you wish, you can customize the set of slider values (delay in seconds) by modifying `tau_list` in line 12.
 * Once the code is executed, go to your webbrowser and enter `localhost:8001/` in the search bar.
 The slider should appear.